vtex-apps/store-components/docs/InfoCard.md

 | Center | 'center' | Text will be in the center.
 Not applicable if `isFullModeStyle` is false. |
 | Right | 'right' | Text will be to the right.
 If `isFullModeStyle` is false, image will be on the left |

-Here are the possible values of `CallToActionEnum`
+- Possible values of `CallToActionEnum`:

 | Enum name | Enum value | Description |
 | --------- | ---- | ----------- |